kimdurante/Geospatial-Metadata-Toolkit/README.md

 This script adds identifiers to ISO 19139 metadata records, including metadata file identifier, citation URL, and distribution URL.
 A UUID for feature catalogs can also be added, if applicable.

+addAttrs.py

+This script reads through a csv of attribute definitions and creates an ISO 19110 record using the FC_template.xml document.

 ### XML Templates

 SUL_template.xml